xiio/task-menu/readme.md

 * I like to keep all thinks connected with module (Menu) in one place.
 But here i resign from reconfiguring Laravel to search for controllers in other place.
 If you want to know more please feel free to ask :)
 * I've created RedisMenuRepository for cache handling.
 But i don't implement caching layer.
 It's just to show my idea.
 * More unit tests needed.
 I just cover basic requirements.
+* I've used "Adjacency List" approach but over there is another approach called "Nested Set Model" with left/right reference.

 ## Security
 - App is using MySql on root account.
 Create dedicated user with right permissions.
 - Docker compose config is really basic.